Polycystic ovary syndrome

 Treatment of PCOS requires regular follow-up care, including pelvic examinations with a licensed health care clinician and ultrasound testing.
 PCOS is most effectively treated by addressing the underlying insulin resistance.
 This can include a plan of weight loss, exercise, healthy eating and medication.
 Treatment may also include medication to address irregular periods and infertility.
 For more information on treatment, refer to treatment of PCOS. ...more »

 A disease of the ovaries in women that has various impacts on female hormones.
 As the name suggests, the disease is caused by frequent cysts on the ovaries. ...more »

 Polycystic ovary syndrome: Symptoms

 Symptoms of PCOS can differ between individuals.
 Symptoms typical of PCOS are due to the underlying process of PCOS.
 The cause of PCOS is a condition called insulin resistance.
 Insulin resistance is due to the body's production of high amounts of insulin in order to control blood sugar levels.
-Excessive insulin causes the ovaries to produce too much of the hormone ...more symptoms »
+Excessive insulin causes the ovaries to produce too much of the hormone testosterone and other male ...more symptoms »